Ezus-Software/ezusAPIDocumentation/source/index.html.md

 Welcome to the EZUS API!
 You can use our API to access Ezus API endpoints, which can get information on various users data or clients in our database.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have language bindings in JavaScript!
+You can view code examples in the dark area to the right.

 # Authentication